huggingface/blog/sdxl_jax.md

 | TPU v4-8 (JAX)  | 4          | 2.16s    | 9.05   |
 |                 | 8          | 4.17     | 8.98   |

-TPU v5e achieves 2.3 greater perf/$ on SDXL compared to TPU v4, demonstrating the cost-efficiency of the latest TPU generation.
+TPU v5e achieves up to 2.4x greater perf/$ on SDXL compared to TPU v4, demonstrating the cost-efficiency of the latest TPU generation.

+To measure inference performance, we use the industry-standard metric of throughput.
+First, we measure latency per image when the model has been compiled and loaded.
+Then, we calculate throughput by dividing batch size over latency per chip.
+As a result, throughput measures how the model is performing in production environments regardless of how many chips are used.
+We then divide throughput by the list price to get performance per dollar.

 ## How does the demo work?